 Closing, Delayed Opening, and Cancellation of Classes/Activities

 Determination of closing, delayed opening, or cancellation of classes/activities shall be made by 6 a.m. when possible.
-Decisions to close or cancel afternoon and/or evening classes/activities will be made as soon as possible based on the emergency conditions to allow programs to safely shut down operations and dismiss students.
-Special attention to weather conditions will be given as the college recognizes that our students drive to the campuses and some from considerable distances.
+Decisions to close early or cancel afternoon and/or evening classes/activities will be made as soon as possible based on the emergency conditions, and in order to allow programs to safely shut down operations and dismiss students.
+Special attention to weather conditions will be given as the college recognizes that students drive to the campuses and some from considerable distances.

-Appropriate notification will be made to the MnSCU System Office when the decision is made to close or delay opening the college due to an emergency condition.
-When a decision is made to close, delay opening, and/or cancel classes/activities during normal working hours, the President, the Chief Academic Officer (or designee), and the Director of Human Resources shall inform all employees.
-Students will be notified through appropriate student support services and academic offices by any or all of the following methods: announcements on the college WEB page and messages sent to the student’s college e-mail account, general P.A. announcements, video monitors, staff walk-arounds.
-Employees and students not on campus will be notified through the college WEB page, student’s college e-mail account and announcements on the following radio stations whenever possible:
+Appropriate notification will be made to the Minnesota State System Office when the decision to close or delay opening the College is needed due to an emergency, non-weather related situation.
+When a decision is made to close, delay opening, and/or cancel classes/activities during normal working hours, the President or their designee(s) shall inform all employees.
+Students will be notified through any or all of the following methods: announcements on the college website and messages sent to the student's college e-mail account, general P.A. announcements, video monitors, staff walk-arounds, and the StarAlert system.
+Employees and students not on campus will be notified through the college website, college e-mail accounts, the StarAlert system, and announcements on local television and radio stations whenever possible.

-The President, the Chief Academic Officer, the Dean of Academic Affairs, and the Director of Human Resources will be solely responsible for contacting news media regarding closing, delay closing, or canceling classes/activities information.
-If the disruption of services is to be of a long duration, the print media in Red Wing, The Republican Eagle, and in Winona, The Winona Daily News, will be contacted when appropriate.
-Only essential employees must report when the college is closed or has a delayed opening.
+The Director of Communications or their designee(s) will be solely responsible for contacting news media regarding closing, delay closing, or canceling classes/activities information.
+Only essential employees must report when the College is closed or has a delayed opening.
 All management/administration must report for their normally scheduled work day when classes/activities have been canceled.

-When the college is closed or delays opening, only the essential employees are required to report to work.
-When the college has canceled classes/activities all staff are to report to their normal daily work stations.
+When the College is closed or delays opening, only the essential employees are required to report to work.
+When the College has canceled classes/activities all staff are to report as usual.